Anglais pour une consultation en santé mentale : commencer à parler d’anxiété, de sommeil, de stress et d’humeur

 Cet article enseigne la communication en anglais dans des situations de santé.
 Il ne s'agit ni d'un diagnostic ni d'un avis de traitement médical.

 Si vous avez des pensées d'automutilation ou de suicide, ou si vous ne vous sentez pas en sécurité, contactez immédiatement les services d'urgence locaux ou une ligne d'écoute en cas de crise.
 Aux États-Unis, vous pouvez appeler ou envoyer un SMS au 988.
-En France, vous pouvez appeler le 3114.
-Dans d'autres pays, recherchez « ligne de crise + nom de votre pays » pour trouver les ressources locales.
+Dans d'autres pays, recherchez « crisis line + nom de votre pays » pour trouver les ressources locales.

 Vocabulaire de base